sophiayazzourh/sophiayazzourh.github.io/_pages/about.md

   - /about.html
 ---

+I am currently a postdoctoral fellow in the Department of Biostatistics at McGill University, working under the supervision of [Erica Moodie](https://www.ericamoodie.com/) and in collaboration with [Susan Shortreed](https://www.linkedin.com/in/susan-m-shortreed-1267a710/) (Kaiser Permanente).
+My research focuses on statistical methods for precision medicine, including the development of dynamic treatment regimes (DTRs), causal inference, and applications to patients with depression.

-My name is Sophia Yazzourh.
-I recently graduated with a PhD from the [*Institute of Mathematics of Toulouse*](https://www.math.univ-toulouse.fr/en/) (IMT), where I worked on reinforcement learning applied to treatment sequences for patients with chronic diseases.
-I also hold an engineering degree from the [*Institut National des Sciences Appliquées*](https://www.insa-toulouse.fr/en) (INSA) of Toulouse in applied mathematics.
+I hold a Ph.D. from the *Institut de Mathématiques de Toulouse* (IMT), where I developed reinforcement learning approaches for optimizing treatment sequences in healthcare settings.
+I also hold an engineering degree from the *Institut National des Sciences Appliquées* (INSA) of Toulouse, with a specialization in applied mathematics and statistics.

 **Research interests**: Reinforcement Learning, Precision Medicine, Dynamic Treatment Regimes, Individualized Treatment Regime, Bayesian Support Vector Machine, Preference Learning.